-MedImmune Protocol CD-RI-MEDI9929-1146 MEDI9929 25Jul2013; Final For this study, AESIs that do not require rapid reporting (see Section 5.4.3) include helminth infections and injection site reactions that are not considered TESAEs.
+For this study, AESIs that do not require rapid reporting (see Section 5.4.3) include helminth infections, serious infections with special attention to respiratory infections, and injection site reactions that are not considered TESAEs.
 These AEs should be recorded in the eCRF once a diagnosis is confirmed, and will require additional data collection on the eCRF, but will not require rapid communication to MedImmune.